Azure Cosmos DB bulk executor library overview

 It significantly reduces the client-side compute resources needed to saturate the throughput allocated to a container.
 A single threaded application that writes data using the bulk import API achieves 10 times greater write throughput when compared to a multi-threaded application that writes data in parallel while saturating the client machine's CPU.

-It abstracts away the tedious tasks of writing application logic to handle request throttling, request timeouts, and other transient exceptions by efficiently handling them within the library.
+It abstracts away the tedious tasks of writing application logic to handle rate limiting of request, request timeouts, and other transient exceptions by efficiently handling them within the library.

 It can bulk import more than a terabyte of data within an hour by using a scale-out architecture.